 Rod and rig setup for Tuna

-When targeting big Tuna you will be using heavy game rods and reels.
-If your targeting schoolies then you can do this by using 8-10 or 10-15 kilo spin rod and a 500 size reel spooled with 30-pound braid.
-This can be a really fun form of fishing.
+Targeting barrels requires specialised equipment consists of big game rods, expensive game reels and heavy line.
+These are often trolled with the aid of downriggers.
+For many, the best way to experience this is through a specialised tuna charter operator.
+If your targeting schoolies, then you can do this by using 10-15 or 10-24 kilo spin rod and a 5000-20000 size reel spooled with 30-50 pound braid.
+This can be a fun form of fishing.

 Great locations to target tuna

 - Port Fairy